Fresh Fruit Tart

 - 1 loose-bottomed 10-inch fluted tart pan 2 inches deep

-- 2 Tablespoons Apricot jam,
+- 2 Tablespoons apricot preserves or jam,

 - 2 Tablespoons water